 Awards are made to students with a financial need that remains once they have applied for all other funding options, provided they meet residency and other eligibility requirements.
 The fund cannot be used towards fees, only living expenses and course costs such as travel, materials, books and equipment.
 Full requirements and Hefce guidelines are available on request.

-The Trustees of these two charities consider requests for financial aid from Birmingham Conservatoire students.
+The Trustees of these two charities consider requests for financial aid from Royal Birmingham Conservatoire students.
 Modest awards are made for projects or needs related to students’ official studies.

 Student Awards Committee

 This Conservatoire Committee administers a number of funds on behalf of the University’s Trustee Committee.
 Applications from students are considered termly, and small grants are awarded towards the cost of Summer School fees and expenses, instrument repair and purchase, etc.